simonbogh/gazebo_tests/README.md

 # Notes learnt

 A inertia matrix diagonal terms that goes lower than mass / 1000.0 makes the item slide (w/ ground at least).

+KP minimum 10000.
+The tinier... it does not converge on getting onto a static position.
+Also, it must affect joint elements in gazebo, simple objects may be less affected by it (to be proven).

+SOFT_CFM and SOFT_ERP dont do anything.
+Gazebo Physics CFM and ERP can be tuned online from the Gazebo GUI client.
+They seem to slow down or not let two items in contact converge in a static position.